akholopov/boomerang-e2e/README.md

 Install dependencies by running `yarn`

-How to run tests on Chromium browser in headed mode on production environment:
+How to run tests on android mobile browser in headed mode on production environment:

 ```
-test:develop:chrome
+yarn test:android:mobile
 ```